InfTkm/ethereum-lab1/README.md

       web3.eth.getBalance(web3.eth.accounts[0]).toNumber();
   ```

-11) At this point, take a screen shot of your Ganache Accounts, Blocks,
+  :checkered_flag:**11) At this point, take a screen shot of your Ganache Accounts, Blocks,
       and Transactions.
 Place these in a single Word or PDF document named
-    Lab1Part2.doc or Lab1Part2.pdf and submit to Canvas.
+      Lab1Part2.doc or Lab1Part2.pdf and submit to Canvas.**

 Part 3  (Modified from "Mastering Ethereum" by Antonopoulos and Wood)
 ======